 If you are going to freeze the dough to use later, I recommend forming the dough into mounds with the scoop on a cookie tray and placing the tray in the freezer.
 Once the mounds are frozen, put them in an air tight container or freezer bag.

-You’ll want to make a large batch of these cookies as they freeze well and can be frozen in scoops.
+You’ll want to make a large batch of these low carb chocolate chip cookies as the dough freezes well and can be frozen in scoops.
 This helps with portion control as you can bake only a few at a time.
 You can even just bake up a few in the toaster oven.

 If you want a crisper cookie, you may want to check out my walnut chocolate chip cookie recipe here.

-Soft & Buttery Low Carb Gluten Free Chocolate Chip Cookies
+Soft & Buttery Keto Low Carb Chocolate Chip Cookies Recipe

 - 1 large egg